SystemsApproach/private5g/software/inspect.rst

 devices until you rerun the RAN simulator (gNBsim) introduced in the previous section.
 Doing so will also result in the UPF throughput panel reporting just a small trace activity.
-This is because gNBsim generates very little User Plane traffic (a few ICMP packet); it is primarily designed to stress test SD-Core's Control Plane.
+This is because gNBsim generates very little User Plane traffic (a few ICMP packets); it is primarily designed to stress test SD-Core's Control Plane.

 When you are done experimenting with AMP, type the following